Skip to main content

 Make sure you restarted the client after editing the config.
 In Claude Desktop, check Help → Logs for MCP-related errors.

 The API key is missing, wrong, or revoked.
-Generate a fresh key in Settings and update your config.
+Generate a fresh key and update your config.

 Check your Node.js version — the MCP server requires Node 20 or newer.
 Run node --version to confirm.
 If you use nvm or fnm, make sure the right version is active in the shell your MCP client inherits.